 - Preheat oven to 350°F (180°C).

-- Grease or line 8 inch square baking dish with parchment (baking) paper.
+- Grease or line an 8-inch square baking dish with parchment (baking) paper.

 - Soak chia seeds in 6 tablespoons of water for 5 minutes.

-- Combine the chia seeds and remaining ingredients in a bowl.
+- Combine the chia seed mixture and remaining ingredients in a bowl until well mixed.

-- Press the mixture into the prepared baking sheet.
+- Press the mixture into the prepared baking dish and evenly spread out.